imgly/pesdk-ios-examples/README.md

 * **Objective-C support:** All our public API is Objective-C compatible.
 * **Fast:** Our renderer uses hardware acceleration and the GPU, which makes it lightning fast.

+### New in Version 8.0

+* Written in Swift 4.0.
+* Cross-platform serialization and deserialization support.
+* More stable and uses less memory while generating better looking images.
+* More customization options.
+* Undo and redo support across all tools.

 ### New in Version 7.0

 * New stickers, frames and fonts.